abdulmoizbhatti/Music-Genre-Classifier/README.md

 # Music Genre Classifier

 This project is about building a system that can tell what genre a piece of music belongs to just by analyzing its audio.
-By extracting features like tempo, spectral properties, and MFCCs from songs, I trained machine learning models to recognize patterns for different genres.
+By extracting features like tempo, spectral properties, and MFCCs from songs, I trained both machine learning and deep learning (MLP) models to recognize patterns for different genres.
 You can either use the provided pre-extracted features for quick results, or extract your own features from new audio files to experiment and learn more about how music classification works.

 You can see some results and visualizations from the project in the Results section below.